 This post contains affiliate links, which simply means that when you use my link and purchase a product, I receive a small commission.
 There is no additional cost to you, and I only link to books and products that I personally use and recommend.

 I decided to play a well-known game called Race to the Bottom.
 To play, all you need is a 100 or 120 chart, a spinner with sections for 10 more and 10 less, and some counters for the students to mark their spaces.
+You’ll find links to download the materials at the end of this post.
 I like to use transparent discs, so they can still see the number underneath.
 Each player places their disc on any number, except 10, on the first row.
 I explain that the number doesn’t really matter.
 For example, choosing 9 doesn’t help a player win any more than 3 would.
 Players take turns spinning the spinner and moving their playing piece to reflect either 10 more or 10 less than their current number.
 The first player to reach the bottom row wins.

 So, like I said, you’re supposed to have a spinner, but when we got ready to play, I couldn’t find it.
 Thinking on my feet, I decided that we would roll a die.
 If the number rolled was even, they would add 10 more to their number.
 If the number rolled was odd, they would subtract 10 from their number.
 Of course, this led to a mini-lesson on odd and even, so I actually got to practice two skills with one game!